xyproto/go2cpp/README.md

 - [x] `strings.TrimSpace`
 - [ ] All the rest

-Ideally, all code in the standard library should transpile correctly to C++20.
+One goal is that all code in the standard library should transpile correctly to C++20.